-In the validity period from 1 October 2023 to 30 September 2024, THE will charge a conversion fee of 0.21 EUR/MWh for the conversion of gas from high CV to low CV quality.
-The conversion neutrality charge is reduced to 0 ct/kWh.
+In the validity period from 1 October 2024 to 30 September 2025, THE will charge a conversion fee of 0.00 EUR/MWh for the conversion of gas from high CV to low CV quality.
+The conversion neutrality charge remains at 0 ct/kWh.
+This means there is no conversion fee or conversion neutrality charge.